sorokod/Iban.jl/docs/src/index.md

 A Julia package for generating and validating IBANs.

-The International Bank Account Number standard is described in Wikipedia in some detail, see the [Reference](@ref)
+The International Bank Account Number standard is described in Wikipedia in some detail, see [Reference](@ref).
-section.

 An IBAN consists of a two character country code, followed by a two digit redundancy code (AKA "check digits"), followed by a Basic Bank Account Number (BBAN) – an up to 30 alphanumeric character long string that is country specific.

 The overall IBAN structure is then `<country code><check digits><BBAN>`.
 The country-by-country attribute format of the `BBAN`s is captured in the IBAN registry document.
 All countries define a `BankCode` and `AccountNumber` structures, but some have additional attributes such as `BranchCode`, `NationalCheckDigit`, `AccountType` and `IdentificationNumber`.

 **Iban.jl** is aware of these definitions and takes them into account when parsing and validating the input.
 The IBAN generating functions ( [`iban`](@ref) and [`iban_random`](@ref) ) return a dictionary with keys that are the BBAN